 Reflection or Journaling

 Where did you sense God's presence today?
 What are you thinking about?
-Writing prayers is one of the most powerful practices available — it slows the mind and externalises the conversation.
+Writing prayers slows the mind and externalises the conversation in ways that thinking alone cannot.

 The Examen